biromiro/feup-comp-proj/README.md

 ## CONS
 Since everything was adequately implemented and extensively tested, we consider we have a very solid product, both in how it's written and what it does.
+As such, no cons are clear to us.

 ----